12 Examples of Augmented Reality (with crazy cool Videos)

 Chevron Bumper to Bumper App

-Chevron created a “Bumper of Bumper” AR app to showcase how its proprietary products extended the life of a vehicle and its moving parts under the hood.
+Chevron created a “Bumper of Bumper” AR app to showcase how its products extend the life of a vehicle.
+The app’s spatial recognition makes it a widely referenced markerless augmented reality example in automotive education.

 The application allowed users to get a peek under the hood of the displayed automobiles so they could discover the benefits of using Chevron products.